-Advisory panel OKs Pfizer’s coronavirus vaccine, clearing path for FDA approval
+Panel OKs Pfizer’s coronavirus vaccine, clearing path for FDA approval

 Dick Hinch, who died one week after being sworn as New Hampshire House speaker, was killed by COVID-19, an autopsy found Thursday.

-Ellen DeGeneres paused filming of her talk show after testing positive for the virus, though she said she’s “feeling fine” and her close contacts have been notified.
+Ellen DeGeneres paused filming of her famous talk show after testing positive for the virus, though she said she’s “feeling fine” and her close contacts have been notified.

 Officials on President Trump’s “Operation Warp Speed” believe they can get shots into 20 million people before the end of the year.
 Besides Pfizer’s version, the FDA advisory panel is set to evaluate Moderna’s application on Dec.
 17. Both drugmakers’ versions use a pioneering messenger-RNA platform.